logiqai/docs/irondb/api/data-deletion.md

 # Data Deletion

-## Deleting Raw Data for a Metric or a Set of Metrics[​](https://docs.circonus.com/irondb/api/data-deletion#deleting-raw-data-for-a-metric-or-a-set-of-metrics) <a href="#deleting-raw-data-for-a-metric-or-a-set-of-metrics" id="deleting-raw-data-for-a-metric-or-a-set-of-metrics"></a>
+## Deleting Raw Data for a Metric or a Set of Metrics

 This API call is for deleting raw data from an IRONdb node for a specific metric or for a set of metrics (when wildcards or a tag query are specified).
 It will remove raw data which has not been rolled up from the beginning of time up until the end time provided by the user for that metric(s).